novalagung/learndevops/en/terraform-aws-ec2-internet-gateway-ssh.md

 Create a new folder contains a file named `infrastructure.tf`.
 We will use the file as the infrastructure code.
 Every resource setup will be written in HCL language inside the file, including:

-- Uploading key pair (for ssh access to the instance)
+- Uploading key pair (for ssh access to the instance).
-- Creating EC2 instance
+- Creating EC2 instance.
-- Adding security group to VPC (where the instance will be created)
+- Adding security group to VPC (where the instance will be created).
-- Creating a public subnet
+- Creating a public subnet.
-- Creating an internet gateway and associate it to the subnet
+- Creating an internet gateway and associate it to the subnet.

 Ok, let's back to the tutorial.
 Now create the infrastructure file.